Search String

 Anti-grav is called Dev-scape Basic.
 A droid equipped with anti-grav can fire at flying enemies, walk on ceilings and fall onto the floor above.
 That means Captive employs verticality.
 [2]

 Droid inventory is grid-based.
 Each droid can hold 20 items or item-stacks in its backpack and one item or item-stack in each hand.
-Items can be seamlessly transferred from one droid to another and from the droid to merchant, to holomap or to the environment and vice versa (except in the case of probe to holomap).
-Like-items can be stacked.
-Cameras assume a placeable-appearance when positioned in the action-window, which is cool.
+Items can be seamlessly transferred from one droid to another and from the droid to merchant, to vector map or to the environment and vice versa (except in the case of probe to holamap).
+Money-bags can be stacked.
+Items don't just have icons but also assume placeable-appearances when positioned in the gameworld, which is cool.

 Captive is mouse-controlled via an intuitive and efficient cluster of icons most of which can be left- and right-clicked.
 An icon can be clicked even when an item is being held on the cursor.
 Icons also auto-ghost when they are inapplicable to context.